-- Ceremony Of The 15 Candles-The birthday girl hands out 15 candles to the people she considers to have been the most influential in her life.
+The birthday girl hands out 15 candles to the people she considers to have been the most influential in her life.

-- The Dress- Traditionally the color ‘pink’ represents purity (not sure where this comes from) and so the dress is usually an elaborate pink ball gown.
+Traditionally the colour ‘pink’ represents purity and so the dress is usually an elaborate pink ball gown.

-- Choreographed Dances- There are special dances, usually involving 15 people, that are preformed throughout the evening.
-A girl’s Quinceanera was meant to be the first time that she danced in public.
+There are special dances, usually involving 15 people, that are performed throughout the evening.
+A girl’s Quinceanera was traditionally the first time that she danced in public.

-- Gifts- They might be in the form of religious blessings, toasts or physical objects like tiaras, flowers and scepters.
+They might be in the form of religious blessings, toasts, or physical objects like tiaras, flowers, and sceptres.